Share Our Shores

 Give Birds Space to Nest

-Beach nesting birds are extra sensitive to dogs, and even well-behaved dogs can look like predators to shorebirds.
-You can help protect shorebirds as they raise their young by leashing your dogs, walking around flocks, giving them plenty of space while on the south end of Harbor Island.
+Beach nesting birds are extra sensitive to dogs because their main predators are canines, and even well-behaved dogs look like predators to shorebirds.
+You can help protect shorebirds as they raise their young by choosing to walk your dog in a different place during the nesting season.
+While on the beach, please leash your dog and walk around resting flocks to allow them plenty of space while on the south end of Harbor Island.

-When parents are scared off of the nest by a curious dog, the eggs and chicks become exposed to dangerous temperatures under the summer sun.
-Not only can the young overheat, they become unprotected from predators–like seagulls and crows–swooping in for a meal.
+When shorebird parents are scared off of the nest by the presence of a curious dog, the eggs and chicks become exposed to dangerous temperatures under the summer sun.
+The chicks and eggs also become unprotected from predators–like seagulls and crows.

 Dog chasing birds at the beach